grantmcdermott/etwfe/README.md

 #> Within R2                                                     0.00084
 ```

-The coefficients from an `etwfe()` estimation are not necessarily
+While everyone likes a nice regression table, the raw coefficients from
-meaningful in of themselves.
-Instead, we probably wish to aggregate them
+an `etwfe()` estimation are not necessarily meaningful in of themselves.
-along some dimension of interest (e.g., an event study).
-A natural way
+Instead, we probably want to aggregate them along some dimension of
-to perform these aggregations is by calculating marginal effects.
-The
+interest (e.g., an event study).
+A natural way to perform these
-**etwfe** package provides another convenience function for doing this,
+aggregations is by calculating marginal effects.
+The **etwfe** package
-`emfx()`, which is itself a thin(ish) wrapper around
+provides another convenience function for doing this, `emfx()`, which is
-`marginaleffects::marginaleffects()`
+itself a thin(ish) wrapper around `marginaleffects::marginaleffects()`

 ``` r
 # Other type options incl. "simple" (default), "calendar", and "group"